 In addition to healthy eating, physical activity, and talking to your health care provider, a plan tailored to your specific needs is important.
 It can help prevent the weight you lose from coming back.
 The first step to success is exploring your treatment options.

 These are some examples of weight-related treatment options

 Healthy meal planning and smaller portions help reduce the number of calories you consume while providing you with the right nutrients.
 Small changes, like choosing an apple over an unhealthy snack, add up throughout the day.

 Physical activity helps you burn calories.
 The more active you are, the more calories you’ll burn.
 Try finding activities you enjoy doing or things you can do with others so you have support and encouragement.

 Working with an expert in behavior modification may help you build new habits.
 Small changes, such as clearing out high-calorie snacks in your kitchen or keeping your activity gear near the front door, may help you stay on track with your weight-management goals.
 Use the Obesity Care Provider tool on this website to find a provider who can help you reach your weight-management goals.

-Did you know that for at least 12 months following weight loss, your body releases hormones that make you feel hungrier?
+Did you know that for at least 12 months following weight loss, changes in your body's appetite hormones can make you feel hungrier?

-That's why adding a prescription medicine that helps to decrease appetite and increase fullness may help with long-term weight management
+That's why adding a prescription medicine that helps to decrease appetite or increase fullness may help with long-term weight management